 The above photo shows me using a butane lighter.
 You can also start fatwood with a ferro rod.

-Fat Lighter’d Facts from the Professor of Useless Knowledge
+Fat Lighter’d Facts

-- No chemicals or petroleums added
+- No chemicals or petroleum added

 - Smoke from fat lighter’d makes a great mosquito repellant

-- The longleaf pine, which was clear cut to almost extinction, is the best pitch producing pine tree
+- The long leaf pine, which was clear-cut to almost extinction, is the best pitch producing pine tree

 - The term ‘fatwood’ came about from the wood in pine stumps being “fat” with resin that was highly flammable